Probabilistic Epistemic Updates on Algebras: Introduction

 Finally, these mathematical developments appear in tandem with interesting analyses on the philosophical side of formal logic (e.g.\ \cite{artemov2014intuitionistic}), exploring epistemic logic in an evidentialist key, which is congenial to the kind of social situations targeted by our research programme.

 Our methodology is based on the dual characterization of the product update construction for standard PDEL-models as a certain construction transforming the complex algebras associated with a given model into the complex algebra associated with the updated model.
-This dual characterization naturally generalizes to much wider classes of algebras, which include, but are not limited to, arbitrary BAOs and arbitrary modal expansions of Heyting algebras (HAOs).
-As an application of this dual characterization, we present the axiomatization for the intuitionistic analogue of PDEL which arises semantically from this construction and prove soundness and completeness for this axiomatization, with respect to the class of so called \emph{algebraic probabilistic epistemic models} (cf.\ Definition \ref{def: alg probab epist model}).\\
+This dual characterization naturally generalizes to much wider classes of algebras, which include arbitrary classical S5 algebras and certain monadic Heyting algebras.
+As an application of this dual characterization, we introduce the axiomatization of the intuitionistic analogue of PDEL semantically arising from this construction, and prove its soundness and completeness with respect to the class of so called \emph{algebraic probabilistic epistemic models} (see Definition \ref{def: alg probab epist model}).

-\paragraph{Structure of the paper.} In Section \ref{sec:prelim}, we report on classical PDEL and its relational semantics.
-We give an alternative presentation of the product update construction which consists in two-steps, as done in \cite{KP13}.
+\paragraph{Structure of the paper.} In Section \ref{sec:prelim}, we recall the definition of classical PDEL and its relational semantics.
+We give an alternative presentation of the product update construction which consists in two steps, as done in \cite{KP13}.
 The two-step construction highlights the elements which will be key in the dualization.
-In Section \ref{sec:method}, we expand on the methodology underlying the application of the duality toolkit.
-Section \ref{sec:ha} is the main section, in which the construction of the PDEL-updates on Heyting algebras is introduced.
-In Section \ref{sec:semantics-IPDEL}, we define axiomatically the intuitionistic version of PDEL and its interpretation on algebraic probabilistic epistemic models and we discuss the proof of its soundness.
-In Section \ref{sec:completeness}, we prove the completeness of IPDEL with respect to algebraic probabilistic epistemic models.
-In Section \ref{sec:ArtExample}, we discuss the case study of an art-investment decision.
-In Section \ref{sec:CCL} we collect conclusions and further directions.
-The details about the proof of soundness are collected in Appendix \ref{Appendix-soundness}.
+In Section \ref{sec:method}, we expand on the methodology making use of Stone duality.
+Section \ref{sec:ha} is the main section, in which the construction of the PDEL-updates on epistemic Heyting algebras is introduced.
+In Section \ref{sec:semantics-IPDEL}, we define axiomatically the intuitionistic version of PDEL (IPDEL) and its interpretation on algebraic probabilistic epistemic models, and discuss the proof of its soundness.
+In Section \ref{sec:relsem}, we introduce the relational semantics of IPDEL.
+In Section \ref{sec:ArtExample}, we discuss the case study of a decision-making under uncertainty.
+In Section \ref{sec:CCL}, we collect conclusions and further directions.
+Appendix \ref{app:section4} collects some proofs of Section \ref{sec:ha}.
+Appendix \ref{Appendix:soundness} contains the proof of soundness of IPDEL with respect to algebraic probabilistic epistemic models.
+Appendix \ref{Appendix:completeness} contains the proof of completeness of IPDEL with respect to algebraic probabilistic epistemic models.